 Coditra

-A translator’s companion for desktop.
+A translator’s companion program for the desktop.
 Select fragments of a text document and quickly look them up in online dictionaries

 Coditra comes with several built-in lookup sources.
-Adding a custom source requires writing an adapter and compiling it together the server portion of the program as well as writing a UI component for the client portion of the program to display the results.
+Adding a custom source currently requires writing an adapter for it, compiling it together with the server portion of the program as well as writing the corresponding UI component for the client portion of the program to display the results.

 Supports Linux, Windows, and (theoretically — untested) macOS.